What are torn discs?

 Torn discs are very often the result of the natural aging process.
 Years of wear and tear can make a disc susceptible to degenerative changes.
-As we age, discs can lose water content and become less flexible.
-These factors contribute to the development of a torn disc.
-Traumatic injury from a car accident or high-impact sports, for instance, can also cause a disc tear.
+As we age, discs can lose water and protein content, making them less flexible.
+Traumatic injury from a car accident or high-impact sports, for instance, can also contribute to a disc tear.

-This spinal condition typically only causes pain and discomfort when the inner layer seeps through the crack in the exterior of the disc and enters into the spinal canal or a nerve root exit, pressing on a nerve.
-The good news is that many patients find relief from their pain when utilizing the following conservative treatments:
+This spinal condition typically only causes pain and discomfort when the inner layer extrudes through the crack in the exterior of the disc and enters into the spinal canal or a nerve root exit, pressing on a nerve.
+The good news is that many patients find relief from their pain with the following conservative treatments:

 - Physical therapy

 - Intermittent rest

 - Lifestyle changes like losing weight, improving posture and quitting smoking

 Before starting any form of treatment, it’s important to first consult with your doctor, who can properly provide you with a personalized treatment plan.

 If conservative treatment has been exhausted and your pain has persisted for weeks and months, you may want to consider the minimally invasive outpatient procedures performed at Laser Spine Institute.
 We perform minimally invasive decompression and stabilization procedures that are a safer and effective alternative to traditional open spine surgery, offering our patients less risk of complication.^ Contact us to learn more about our state-of-the-art procedures and how they can help you help you find relief from neck or back pain.

 To find out if you are a potential candidate for one of our procedures, ask for your free MRI or CT scan review* when you reach out to us.